Connecting Kids with Nature for 25 Years

 Earth Camp is a fun, exciting, and educational summer day camp for children ages 6-14.
 Kids enjoy time outdoors while learning about themselves, others, and the environment.
 Each week features a unique environmental theme, ranging from wildlife studies to river and watershed exploration.
-Memories are made as campers enjoy experiences ranging from horseback riding and river walking to team building activities, art, hiking, music, drama, and swimming.
+Memories are made as campers enjoy experiences like hiking, river walking, team building activities, art, music, drama, swimming and more.

 Earth Camp Weekly Descriptions

 Camp takes place Monday – Friday from 9am – 3pm with before/after camp hours available+

 Use your imagination, senses, and curiosity to explore the earth around us.
 This week you will be challenged to increase your awareness of yourself, each other, the world around you, and how we’re all interconnected through interactive, environmentally focused activities.

 Explore the east branch of the Vermilion River that runs through Common Ground.
 “Go with the flow” while taking river walks and interacting with “critters” that make the river their home.
 Learn about the awesome power of the river and the role it plays in our lives.
 Camp is open July 4th (Four day camp option available this week only).